d-koppenhagen/k9n.dev/src/content/blog/2025-11-aria-live.md

 1. Must **always exist in the DOM** (no conditional rendering), and
 2. Must have **its text content changed dynamically**, not replaced by a new node.

-That's why we'll look next at two approaches:
+That's why we'll look at two approaches next:

 - Local live regions that stay mounted
 - A global announcer that's always present